pkivolowitz/CSC3510-S-2024/README.md

 enough to posses **lived** experience from the late dawn / early adolescence of computing.

-*So pay some freaking attention and let the old boomer rant.*
+*So pay some freaking attention when the old boomer rants.*

 ## Course Overview and Introduction